Covid 19 coronavirus: Government set to move on regions with low test results

 The only death so far in New Zealand, however, was on the West Coast, Anne Guenole, aged 73, whose family is mystified as to how she got it.

-The Ministry of Health yesterday reported 47 new confirmed cases and 14 new probably ones, taking the total confirmed and probable cases to 708, 61 higher than the previous day.
+The Ministry of Health yesterday reported 47 new confirmed cases and 14 new probable ones, taking the total confirmed and probable cases to 708, 61 higher than the previous day.

 It reported that 16 people were in hospital, two of them in intensive care but in a stable condition, and that 82 people had recovered.